ibexa/documentation-developer/docs/personalization/developer_guide/legacy_recommendation_api.md

 The recommendation request returns a list of item IDs that are JSON, JSONP or XML-formatted.
 The result can be easily integrated into any webpage by using some lines of script code.

-!!! tip
+!!! tips

-    See the [Quickstart Guide](../basic_integration.md) for a simple example written in PHP.
+    See the [Quickstart Guide](integrate_recommendation_service.md) for a simple example written in PHP.

 The recommendation result list looks like the following: